Your basket is currently empty!

 Not only does this affect cognitive function, but it also increases the risk of mental illnesses such as depression and anxiety.

-The lack of social interaction can create a vicious cycle where feelings of exacerbate these issues, which then further isolate the individual from society.
+The lack of social interaction can create a vicious cycle where feelings of loneliness exacerbate these mental health issues, which then further isolate the individual from society.

 But all hope isn’t lost.